davidsneighbour/samui-samui.de/content/posts/2006/05/2006-05-18-angenaeht.md

 ---
-Der "Da Vinci Code" darf nun doch ungeschnitten aufgef&uuml;hrt werden.
+Der "Da Vinci Code" darf nun doch ungeschnitten aufgeführt werden.

 > The police-affiliated panel is a completely different body from the one that approved the 10-minute cut the day before.
 It said explanations must be displayed on screen in Thai --- both before the movie starts and again at the end --- to clarify that the movie was fiction.
 >